 My strawberry shortcake thoughts were immediately confirmed when my boyfriend took a bite and declared that they totally tasted like strawberry shortcake, without me having described them as such.
 So Strawberry Shortcake Bars, they are.

 For the filling, you’ve got to have soaked cashews.
-This is the most annoying part of the recipe, because it means you need to think about making them at least four hours ahead of time to get your cashews soaking in cold water.
+This is the most annoying part of the recipe because it means you need to think about making them at least four hours ahead of time to get your cashews soaking in cold water.
 This helps the cashews soften up, which helps them blend into the most lusciously creamy filling.

-Pour your filling over the crust, and place your strawberry halves all over.
-It doesn’t matter whether your strawberries are fresh or frozen, since you’re putting them into the freezer anyways.
+Pour your filling over the crust and place your strawberry halves all over.
+It doesn’t matter whether your strawberries are fresh or frozen since you’re putting them into the freezer anyways.
 Freeze them for a few hours to firm up before slicing and serving!

 I like letting them thaw at room temperature for about 15 minutes to let them soften a bit, but they’re so refreshing straight from the freezer too.
 I had to give these away so I didn’t eat them all!
-Strawberry shortcake fans, these are a must try!!
+Strawberry shortcake fans, these are a must-try!!
 Enjoy :)

-Looking for more no-bake cashew-based goodness?!
+Looking for more delicious no-bake recipes?!

 - Chai Cheesecake Bars (Paleo + Vegan)